MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/CommonDataService.md

    ![Load or transform from navigator](media/common-data-service/navigator.png)

-## Connect to Common Data Services from Power Query Online
+## Connect to Common Data Service from Power Query Online

 To connect to Common Data Service from Power Query Online: